forestobservatory/cfo-api/README.md

 You can also authenticate directly with `forest.authenticate()`.

 This retrieves an authentication token from the API, which is stored as a temp file for future access (this does not store your e-mail/password).
-The API reads this stored token and means you won't have to pass your email/password during each session.
+The API reads this stored token, which means you won't have to pass your email/password during each session.

 ### Setting environment variables